Skip to Content

 After leaving Galveston, hit the road for the next stop on this Texas road trip, Corpus Christi.

-While in Corpus Christi, visit the Texas State Aquarium and take a tour of the USS Lexington.
+While in Corpus Christi, visit the Texas State Aquarium and tour the USS Lexington.

 South Padre Island